teamairship/react-native-fastlane/README.md

 1. Generate a new keystore by following steps [here](https://developer.android.com/studio/publish/app-signing#generate-key)
 2. Place keystore file in the `android/app` directory.
 3. Create a `keystore.properties` in the root of your `android` directory.
+Add this to your `.gitignore` file.

 ```properties
 keyAlias=